efflux/doc-otobo-dev/content/contributing/code-style.rst

 Objects and Their Allocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In OTRS many objects are available.
+In OTOBO many objects are available.
 But you should not use every object in every file to keep the front end/back end separation.

 -  Don't use the ``LayoutObject`` in core modules (``Kernel/System``).
 -  Don't use the ``ParamObject`` in core modules (``Kernel/System``).